kcf-jackson/markdown_organiser/data/description.md

 ## Q and A {v-margin-0}
 *   Q. What is this app about?
     A. This is an experiment to extend Markdown's functionality without changing its syntax or forgoing its plain-text appeal.
-I like the simplicity and robustness of plain text, and I also like having visual aids and being able to interact with data in an intuitive way.
+I made this because I like the simplicity and robustness of plain text, and I also like having visual aids and being able to interact with data in an intuitive way.

 *   Q. How do I copy a card?
     A. It's Markdown, copying a card is just copying the text!